La Poutine Week

 La Poutine Week is an annual food festival which celebrates poutine, a Québécois dish of french fries, cheddar cheese curds and brown gravy, which is popular throughout Canada and has spread internationally.
 It is the world's largest poutine festival, with over 700 restaurants serving poutines to more than 350,000 customers.
-The festival has been held 1–7 February, with double-sized 1–14 February editions beginning in 2022.
+The festival has been held 1–7 February, most recently in 2025.

 Background and organization

 La Poutine Week was conceived by marketing entrepreneur Na'eem Adam and lawyer Thierry Rassam.
 They were introduced by friends at a restaurant where they had a spirited debate about who made Montreal's best hamburger.
 Adam was then writing a food blog and brought the question to his readers to seek more opinions.
 Adam and Thierry developed upon the interest to launch the first Le Burger Week food festival in September 2012, to let the public decide.
 Building on the success of Le Burger Week, Adam and Thierry used the same model to launch La Poutine Week in February 2013.
 They founded the company People Mover Technologies to organize both festivals.

 La Poutine Week is held annually, 1–7 February.
 The dates were chosen to help attract winter customers when restaurants entered a slow business period between New Year's and Valentine's Day.
 Participating restaurants create a signature poutine, priced at no more than $10.
 Restaurants in each city or region compete for Favourite Poutine, decided by an online vote from the eating public, and the Jury Prize, Health Prize, Most Original Poutine and Most Outrageous Poutine.
+In 2025, People for the Ethical Treatment of Animals (PETA) gave awards for the best vegan poutine.
 Judges for each city receive La Poutine Week merchandise and a cash stipend.
 According to Adam, the festival grew naturally, with restaurants eager to take part.